jakobzhao/geog595/03_bot/readme.md

 # @description:     A demo of collecting data from YouTube.
 ```

-To support Selenium, you will need to install a library named Kora, which is a collection of tools to make programming on Google Colab easier.
+The normal operation of Selenium requires the support of a browser in the local computer.
+Since we move the execution environment to the cloud, it is necessary to ensure the cloud side (Google CoLab in our case) can manipulate the browser.
+To do so, you plan to use Kora to control Selenium.
+Kora is a collection of tools to make programming on Google Colab easier.
+One tool of Kora is to control Selenium.
+The following line will enable the python program to install kora.

 ```Python
 # Installing Kora to the remote google colab server.
 Kora is a collection of tools to make programming on Google Colab easier.
 !pip install kora -q
 ```

-the required python libraries for this crawler will be included.
-To execute the crawling task, we will use BeautifulSoup, time, datetime, csv, pandas and selenium.
-Since Google Colab has already pre-installed BeautifulSoup, time, datetime, csv, pandas, you do not need to install them.
+Next, the required python libraries for this crawler will be imported.
+To execute the crawling task, we will use BeautifulSoup, time, datetime, pandas.
+Since Google Colab has already pre-installed BeautifulSoup and pandas, you do not need to install again like how you install kora.

 ```Python
 from bs4 import BeautifulSoup